pywbem/pywbemtools/docs/pywbemclisubcommands.rst

-* **associators** to get the associator instances for the instance name defined as input argument in the default namespace or the namespace defined with this subcommand display in the defined format.
+* **associators** to get the associator instances for the instance name defined as input argument in the default namespace or the namespace defined with this subcommand displayed in the defined format.
 The inThis subcommand can display the class in several formats including MOF, XML, and REPR.::

     $ pywbemcli --name mockassoc instance references TST_Person --name-only --interactive